 Spring is a time to get out of the depression of the cold winter months.
 That means blooming flowers, bright colors and spring cleaning.
-The best way to tie all of that together seemed best displayed in a painting.
+Read the whole post

 I told myself that I wasn’t going to make any fall-related crafts until September, but I couldn’t help myself.
 I saw the autumn leaf decor at Pat Catan’s today and wanted to use it to make a Fall wreath.
 I love the colors!

 It took about an hour to make and the materials cost about $12.
 Not too bad if you ask me!